 When you download a theme from the official WordPress website, you also receive its license.
 Therefore, deleting and renaming the theme is totally fine.

-Before making any changes to your website, we highly recommend getting a backup.
+Before making any changes to your website, we highly recommend you get a backup of your site.
 So, if anything goes wrong you can restore it back to its original state.

 How to Hide Theme Name in WordPress with Plugin?